chris-hogg/chris-hogg.github.io/README.md

 my personal website

 ## Todo
+To change the less:
+Go to the less output and type:
+`lessc freelancer.less freelancer.css`
+then copy the resulting file into the css section.

+- Size for Modal box is 720 x 520.
 - Change the title of index2.html to index.html.
 - Create the static site with modals.
 - Change the HTML first.
 - After changing the HTML, then change the CSS.